 The striker only managed 11 goals in 58 appearances over two-and-a-half seasons, and two games into the 2012/13 season he was shipped out on loan to West Ham.
 That move that was turned permanent a season later for around half the fee Liverpool paid to Newcastle.

 1. Fernando Torres – Liverpool to Chelsea, 2011 (£51.5m)

 Torres was already suffering from injury and confidence issues during the latter stages of his once-impressive time at Anfield.
 But they only got worse following his mega move to Chelsea.

 The Spaniard's Blues debut was a 1-0 defeat to the Reds, and he endured a 903-minute goal drought that lasted two months, finally ending it against West Ham – his only goal of that campaign.
-Worst of all, Torres continued to struggle in subsequent seasons.
+Worse, Torres continued to struggle in subsequent seasons.

 Personally his time in west London was unsuccessful, if not collectively: the striker scored 45 times in 172 appearances but still managed to pick up FA Cup, Champions League and Europa League medals with the Blues, and scored the shocking goal against Barcelona which sent Gary Neville back to puberty.

 His fall from grace was compounded when Chelsea struggled to find suitors for him in 2014.
 Torres eventually joined Milan and then headed back to his first club Atletico Madrid.